top of page

 If you disagree and cannot resolve the matter between yourselves, a party wall surveyor will be appointed.

-The Building Owner's Party Wall Surveyor can act for both parties as the "agreed surveyor" or the adjoining owner can appoint his own party wall surveyor.
+The Building Owner's Party Wall Surveyor can act for both parties as the "agreed surveyor" or the adjoining owner can appoint their own party wall surveyor.
 The costs will normally be settled by the building owner who is having the work done.
 The "agreed surveyor" is not working for either owner as an agent.
 He is there to help the owners reach agreement under the powers of the Act.

-If you do not respond, in writing, within 14 days to a notice about a new wall to be built astride the line of junction (a party wall), the Building Owner must build the wall entirely on his own land.
+If you do not respond, in writing, within 14 days to a notice about a new wall to be built astride the line of junction (a party wall), the Building Owner must build the wall entirely on their own land.

 The work can commence after the one month notice period.If you disagree with the work described in a notice under the Act it may be helpful to explain why.
-The Building Owner can then consider your objection and maybe change his proposal.
+The Building Owner can then consider your objection and maybe change their proposal.
 You might then reach agreement without the need for a Party Wall Surveyor.

 We can act as your party wall surveyor or agreed surveyor.